tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ### Validating a Delegated Credential

 On receiving a delegated credential and a certificate chain, the peer validates the certificate chain and matches the end-entity certificate to the peer's expected identity.
-It also takes the following steps:

-1. Validate that DelegatedCredential.cred.valid_time is no more than 7 days.
+Define `expiry time` as the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time.
+Then perform the following checks:

 1. Verify that the current time is within the validity interval of the credential.
-   This is done by asserting that the current time is no more than the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time.
+This is done by asserting that the current time does not exceed the expiry time.
-1. Verify that the delegated credential's remaining validity time is no more than the maximum validity period.
-This is done by asserting that the current time is no more than the delegation certificate's notBefore value plus DelegatedCredential.cred.valid_time plus the maximum validity period.
+1. Verify that the delegated credential's remaining validity period is no more than the maximum validity period.
+This is done by asserting that the expiry time does not exceed the current time plus the maximum validity period (7 days).
 1. Verify that expected_cert_verify_algorithm matches
    the scheme indicated in the peer's CertificateVerify message and that the algorithm is allowed for use with delegated credentials.